ku-sldg/plih/_simple/5-Monadic-Interpreter.md

 (Just 1) >>= b
 ```

-`b` respondes to this input differently because the square will be odd.
+`b` responds to this input differently because the square will be odd.
 This time it returns `Nothing` and we must evaluate:

 ```haskell
 Nothing >>= c